szelep/note-generator/README.md

 Datapicker (https://github.com/fengyuanchen/datepicker)

-Imagine you have to make 100 these notes per day.
+Imagine you have to make 100 of these notes per day.

 >C_SPD: 654 mbit/s;